October 02, 2019

 LDL cholesterol is “bad” cholesterol because if it’s too much in the body, it can block your arteries and restrict the blood flow.
 This can then cause a heart attack or stroke.

 This is commonly known as ‘good’ cholesterol because it carries non-HDL cholesterol to the liver through the blood.
-Liver then removes non-HDL cholesterol from the body.
+Liver then removes bad cholesterol from the body.
 Due to this, you are saved from plaque buildup in your arteries.
 It should be remembered that having HDL naturally present in high amounts is beneficial.
 Studies on medications like niacin which is designed to increase your HDL have shown them to be useless for preventing heart attacks.

 These are a type of fat that you get from food.
 Surplus triglycerides can build up in the body when you consume more calories than you burn.
 High triglyceride levels in the blood are related to heart disease.